codenati22/frontend-service/README.md

 - **Cost-Smart:** Free tier for microservices, HTTPS included.
 - **Real-Time Ready:** Supports WebSocket for streaming and chat.

-No server headaches—just pure focus on building an awesome experience!
+No server headaches just pure focus on building an awesome experience!

 ---